nseam/MT-Platforms/README.md

-# MT-Platforms

-Meta Trader 4/5 platform packager.
+# Meta Trader 4/5 platform packager.

 ## What it does